Aisha Robinson & Tom Robinson

 Key insights

-That's 10 years after FIRE โ the non-super portfolio must bridge this gap entirely.
+That's 10 years after FIRE.
+The non-super portfolio must bridge this gap entirely.

-Tom works 7 more years, covering ~105% of household expenses during Aisha & Tom's early retirement.
+Tom works 7 more years, covering ~93% of household expenses during Aisha & Tom's early retirement.

 Eliminates ~$24k/year in housing costs, freeing cash for investments.